teeaarbee/blog/content/week_15.md

 ----
 ##Goal(s) for the next week
 -	So my biggest goal for the coming week will be to start waking up at around 5-5:30am in the morning everyday. <br>
--	Another will be to limit social media usage
+-	Another will be to limit social media usage, which i have already initiated by leaving all gcs on insatgram.<br> I will share my progress next week.
 -	And yes all 3 goals from the last week XD

 ----